 Shaver would shut the door to the classroom after school, and take turns lifting his female students, sliding his hand beneath their underwear as he moved around the room.

 I wouldn’t say Shaver specifically had procurers.
 But someone in that school had to know what was going on…especially after my mom told the principal.

 Protectors.
 This group consists of all the deniers, including family members, the legal defense teams, the senior executives, directors of boards, bosses and friends.
 This includes anyone benefiting from, working around or for, the predator.
 These people condone it, or know something is fishy, or deal with complaints over years.
 They refuse to step in, hold the predator to account, or force the accused out.
 This group – whether its inaction is for fear of suspected collusion, shame, loss of income or potential lawsuits – pretends, won’t acknowledge or refuses to accept the evidence or wrongdoing.
+Or they are advised nothing can be done and to stay clear.
 The result, of course, is that the predator can keep on assaulting more victims.

 Consequences of Breaking the Silence